2br-2b/storybot-legal/privacy-policy.md

 - If the bot sends a message with a button, it stores the message id along with the server the button is for.
 It does not store the id of the user;
 - Users and their author statuses (see above).

 I collect this data via interactions with the bot.
-StoryBoot will fetch this data whenever it is needed, but it does not store data that it does not need.
+StoryBot will fetch this data whenever it is needed, but it does not store data that it does not need.

 I use this data to: